Unveiling horizons in quantum critical collapse: Discussion

-Accordingly, the analysis in this paper is carried out under the assumption that the $s$-wave mode dominates under the same regularity and boundary conditions as in the linear perturbation analysis, while acknowledging that a complete treatment of higher angular modes---whether arising from different boundary/regularity choices or through higher-order perturbation theory---remains an important open problem.
-Rather than tackling these issues in the critical spacetime directly, we aim to highlight a few promising methods: \begin{itemize} \item \textbf{Choosing symmetry-respecting quantum states and analyzing low-$l$ or a finite number of angular modes.}
+We therefore adopt the \emph{working assumption} that, under the same regularity and boundary conditions as in the linear perturbation analysis, the dynamically relevant semiclassical content near criticality is captured by the $s$-wave IR growing mode together with the universal UV structure.
+As discussed in Section~\ref{sec:onelooptheory}, the latter is captured by performing the dimensional reduction carefully, with the trace anomaly given in~\eqref{eq:traceanomaly}.
+At the same time, we emphasize that a complete treatment of higher angular modes---whether arising from different boundary/regularity choices, from cumulative mode effects, or through higher-order perturbation theory---remains an important open problem.
+Rather than attempting to tackle these issues in the critical spacetime directly, we close by highlighting a few promising avenues: \begin{itemize} \item \textbf{Choosing symmetry-respecting quantum states and analyzing low-$l$ or a finite number of angular modes.}

 Most existing studies on quantum properties in critical spacetimes have not incorporated higher angular modes.
 A notable exception is a recent line of work~\cite{Berczi:2020nqy, Guenther:2020kro, Berczi:2021hdh, Hoelbling:2021axl, Varnhorst:2023dew}, which adopts a coherent quantum state that respects spherical symmetry while allowing for nontrivial mode sums with appropriate regularizations.
 The simulations incorporate a substantial number $(N_l=400)$ of higher-$l$ modes.
 But they do not infer any kind of self-similarity, making it difficult to determine whether the higher modes grow or decay,